Fonta1n3/FullyNoded/Docs/QandA.md

 #### Question : This button should bring up info and allow me to make changes?
 <img src="https://i.ibb.co/N1FKq50/refresh-info.jpg" alt="refresh-info" border="0" width="200">

-Answer - It does only for Fully Noded wallets.
+It does only for Fully Noded wallets.
 Does not do anything for pure bitcoin core wallets.
 Fully Noded allows you to manually create wallets and access all your nodes wallets.
 If a user were to create a wallet externall from the app then there is now way for the app to know the required information about that wallet to be able to display these details.
 It is only possible for FN to show wallet details when the wallet was created via the `+` button on the `Active Wallet` tab.
 With these Fully Noded wallets the app will remember the public key descriptors that were used to create the wallet, its derivation, its keypool size so that the user may easily increase the size of the keypool, the wallets editable label, the wallets filename on your node, an in app unique ID so that we can delete the wallet from the app.
 If the user adds an independent signer in the form of BIP39 words then the app will cross check the derived xpubs match the xpubs in the descriptor used to create the wallet and show the user whichever signer is able to sign for this wallet.

 #### Question: why can't I see the label I gave the change address?
 When I have wallet loaded and go to List Labels under settings I can only see the name I have the wallet, not the label I gave the change address?

-Answer - When importing change keys *and* adding them to the keypool you can not add a label to change keys, this is a Bitcoin Core limitation.
+When importing change keys *and* adding them to the keypool you can not add a label to change keys, this is a Bitcoin Core limitation.
 However if you do not add the keys to the keypool (multisig for example) yet you wish to designate your imported descriptor or extended key as deriving change keys then you can assign them a label.
 This would be useful if you are recreating an external wallet from say a Coldcard or a Ledger and you want to identify change outputs from receive outputs.
 There are multiple ways to see your keys labels.
 They will be shown in each transaction by default, in the utxo view or you can do it manually by going to `tools` > `Wallet` > `List Address Groups/List Labels/Get Address Info/Addresses by Label`.
 If your wallet conforms to BIP44/84/49/48 then you can always look at the utxo info view and see the change path in the descriptor for that utxo, for example a BIP44 receive path is `m/44'/0'/0'/0/0` and a change key would be `m/44'/0'/0'/1/0`

 #### Question : I'd like to recover a wallet using FN without revealing seed words, is that possible?

-Answer - The recovery wallet is specifically for recovering wallet and making them spendable.
+The recovery wallet is specifically for recovering wallet and making them spendable.
 However it is an extremely easy way to import wallets into FN, if you want to make it watch-only you can always delete the seed words by navigating to `Active Wallet` > `squares button` > `signers button` > `tap the signer` > `you will see a delete button`.
 The proper way to import a wallet as watch-only is to import either the `xpub` or the `descriptor` for that wallet via `Active Wallet` > `import` > `xpub/descriptor`.
 If importing an `xpub` you will need to know its derivation path, and ideally import it twice once using the receive path and once designating it as change to ensure all transactions/utxos show. ***To do, create a pictorial explaining how to do this with accurate instructions***

 #### Question : How to import my BRD wallet?

-Answer - You can go to the “active wallet” tab > + button > recovery > input your BRD seed words and optional BIP39 passphrase, then tap recover or you can import the `xpub` via `Active Wallet` > `import` > `xpub`
+You can go to the “active wallet” tab > + button > recovery > input your BRD seed words and optional BIP39 passphrase, then tap recover or you can import the `xpub` via `Active Wallet` > `import` > `xpub`

 #### Question : `.txn` files, is there anyway to open on iPhone?

-Answer - A `.txn` file is a signed raw transaction as exported by Coldcard.
+A `.txn` file is a signed raw transaction as exported by Coldcard.
 Fully Noded has registered the file extension `.txn` so that when you airdrop or tap a .txn file in the iOS Files app FN will automatically launch a `Broadcaster` allowing you to broadcast that transaction with your node.
 You can always copy and paste the raw transaction and go to `Tools` > `Transactions` > `Broadcast` to do it manually.

 #### Question : how to verify all outputs of a raw transaction?
 I verified the Send  address.
 I would like to verify the Change address.
 How?

-Answer - Copy and paste the raw transaction in hex formate `02004849494...`, go to `Tools` > `Transactions` > `Verify`, this tool will go through each input and output fetching all the addresses associated with each input and output.
+Copy and paste the raw transaction in hex formate `02004849494...`, go to `Tools` > `Transactions` > `Verify`, this tool will go through each input and output fetching all the addresses associated with each input and output.
 You can from their copy and paste the address and `Tools` > `Wallet` > `Get Address Info` to verify whether the address belongs to your nodes current active wallet.

 #### Question : Why doesn't broadcast work via my Node?

-Answer - You can only broadcast signed raw transactions.
+You can only broadcast signed raw transactions.
 The only purpose of psbt's is to end up with a signed raw transaction. e.g. The `.txn` file from Coldcard.

 #### Question : Why did you choose iOS to build on?
 Any advantage compared to Android?

-Answer - Only because that is what I know how to code with the best and what I am a user of.
+Only because that is what I know how to code with the best and what I am a user of.

 #### Question: please elaborate on the seemingly *contradictory* statements about '100% offline signing'